-We all know the saying – cheap is expensive.
+You know the saying – cheap is expensive.
 But is this always true?
-The answer is it depends.
-While this saying might be true in most cases, there is always the exception.
+While this adage might be true in most cases, there is always the exception.
 Price should be a determinant when buying anything but it should never be the only determinant.
 Sometimes, there are some cheaper alternatives that are not only just as good or even better than the expensive alternatives.

-With this in mind, are cheap laser engravers any good?
-Well, it depends on your objectives.
-A laser engraver can go for as much as $5,000+ (and here are some good ones in this range) but you could also get one for as little as $300.
-The expensive engravers are usually extremely sophisticated and ideal for pro users.
-But if you are just a DIY enthusiast or an entrepreneur looking to start a home-based laser engraving business, a cheap laser engraver might actually be all you need.
+Are cheap laser engravers any good?
+Yes, cheap laser engravers are good!
+Although laser engravers can cost as much as $10,000, there are lots of cheap laser engravers (less than $500) that are just as good.
+The expensive laser engravers are usually extremely sophisticated and ideal for industrial applications.
+But if you are just a DIY enthusiast or an entrepreneur looking to start a home-based laser engraving business, a cheap laser engraver is good enough.

 There is no denying that expensive laser engravers are built better and can, therefore, take on any laser engraving and laser cutting project.
 But not everyone can afford to cough tens of thousands of dollars for a laser engraver.
 And that explains why there is a growing demand for cheap laser engravers.
 Here are a couple of reasons why I believe that a laser engraver doesn’t necessarily have to be expensive for it to be good.